dskinnion/Gov1347_Blog/posts/1_Blog_Post_Intro.md

 * **1992, George H.W.
 Bush vs. Bill Clinton**: In **[The Political Nor'easter of 1992: A Northeastern USA Critical Election?](http://search.proquest.com.ezp-prod1.hul.harvard.edu/docview/2204514794?accountid=11311)**, Tures notes that this was a critical election in which the Northeast became a Democratic stronghold.
 It would also appear that Clinton was more popular across the country compared to Dukakis.
 * **2008, John McCain vs. Barack Obama**: [Caraley](https://www-jstor-org.ezp-prod1.hul.harvard.edu/stable/25655695) notes Obama's ability to win over voters in Republican strongholds such as North Carolina, Virginia, and Indiana.
 Coupled with strong support from Black Americans who showed up in stronger numebers, Obama was able to swing many states more Democratic.

+We can also see that there are not really any states that consistently don't swing from time to time.
+This means that although some states may be Democratic or Republican strongholds, their respective proportions nonetheless changing.

 <br>
 #### Battleground State Swings